Anisotropic flows in Au+Au collisions at $\sqrt{s_{\rm{NN}}} = 2.4\,\text{GeV}$ with a Skyrme pseudopotential: Theoretical framework

 where the $\rho$ is local density of nucleons, the $T_{\rm{c.m.}}$ is total kinetic energy of two scattering nucleons at the rest frame of the local medium or cell.
 The $\alpha$ are treated as a parameter that controls the strength of the in-medium effects, and it is chosen to be $1.8$, with which the width of isovector giant dipole resonance of \isotope[208]{Pb} can be reproduced~~\cite{Wang:2020xgk}.
 The ratio $\sigma_{\mathrm{NN}}^*/\sigma_{\mathrm{NN}}^{\mathrm{free}}$ as a function of $T_{\mathrm{c.m.}}$ for various densities are shown in Fig.~\ref{fig:CS}.
 The vertical black dashed line denotes the $T_{\rm{c.m.}}$ of two scattering nucleons corresponding to the HADES energy ($\sqrt{s_{\rm NN}}=2.4~\mathrm{GeV}$).
 In Au+Au collisions at this energy, the $T_{\rm{c.m.}}$ of the majority of scattering nucleon pairs is expected to fall below this value.
 Consequently, employing this in-medium cross section in the transport model may result in a significant in-medium suppression of the nucleon–nucleon cross sections during the collisions.

 The nucleon resonances and $\Delta$ resonances are included up to $N(1720)$ and $\Delta(1950)$, respectively.
-A constant and isotropic elastic scattering cross section of $\sigma$ $=$ $40~\rm mb$ for two-body elastic scatterings between baryons other than nucleon-nucleon scatterings is adopted.
+In the present work, a constant and isotropic elastic scattering cross section of $\sigma$ $=$ $40~\rm mb$ is adopted for two-body elastic scatterings between baryons other than nucleon-nucleon scatterings, following the standard practice in the transport model simulations~\cite{TMEP:2019yci,TMEP:2023ifw}.
+Nevertheless, we have verified that the flow observables discussed here are insensitive to this specific choice by varying this cross section by $\pm 50\%$.
 For the $NN \rightarrow N\Delta$ scattering, a parameterized isotropic cross section as in Ref.~\cite{Li:2025uku} is employed.
 For the $N\Delta \rightarrow NN$ scattering, its cross section is related to that of $NN \rightarrow N\Delta$ by the detailed balance condition (see~\cite{TMEP:2023ifw} for more details).
 The resonance decay and productions, i.e., $\Delta(N^*,\Delta^*) \leftrightarrow N\pi$ and $\Delta^*(N^*) \leftrightarrow \Delta\pi$ are included with the cross sections and decay width taken from Refs.~\cite{TMEP:2023ifw,SMASH:2016zqf}.
 When solving the BUU equation, we omit the single-particle potential of $\pi$ and all other resonances except $\Delta$.
+We note that neglecting the degrees of freedom of higher resonances ($N^*$ and $\Delta^*$) has a minor impact on flow observables in the present context.
 It should be noted that the single-particle potentials of $\Delta$ are still very elusive~\cite{Drago:2014oja,Cozma:2014yna,Cai:2015hya,Li:2015hfa}.
 In transport models of heavy-ion collisions, they are commonly given by liner combinations from those of $n$ and $p$.
 In this work, we adopt the following $\Delta$ potentials:

 following Ref.~\cite{UmaMaheswari:1997mc}.
 Note that the above $\Delta$ potentials do not cause extra differences in the potential energy between the initial and final states of the $NN$ $\leftrightarrow$ $N\Delta$ scatterings.